We’ve all gotten used to marketplace businesses.

 Provided that landscapers fill out their profiles fully, e.g., by uploading photos showing what types of projects they’re working on and asking their clients to review their services, homeowners get a chance to find a trusted provider that operates in their neighbourhood quickly.

 The platform offers only three pricing plans, which vary in the number of features you decide to go for.

 Their business one, for example, lets the landscapers send mass emails and text messages to their clients, as well as check their employees’ location thanks to GPS tracking.

 This is another example of an interesting SaaS enabled marketplace.

-Recruitloop connects recruiters looking to find new clients with businesses that cannot fulfill their hiring needs with their internal team’s resources.
+Recruitloop connects recruiters looking to find new clients with businesses that cannot fulfil their hiring needs with their internal team’s resources.